-- 8.1 Constructive relationships and clear contractual arrangements with all health providers where students gain their workplace experience and processes to ensure these are regularly evaluated and updated. - 8.2 Risk management strategies in all environments where students are placed to gain their workplace experiences and processes to ensure these are regularly reviewed and updated. - 8.3 Workplace experiences are appropriate for students to attain the current National Competency Standards for the Registered Nurse. - 8.4 Each student is provided with quality and appropriate workplace experiences that reflect major health priorities and contemporary nursing practice.
-Opportunities are provided for intraprofessional and interprofessional learning and the development of knowledge, skills and behaviours for collaborative practice. - 8.5 Clearly articulated models of supervision, support, facilitation and assessment are in place so students can achieve required learning outcomes and current National Competency Standards for the Registered Nurse. - 8.6 Academics, nurse clinicians and other health professionals engaged in supervising and supporting students during workplace experiences are adequately prepared for this role and seek to incorporate contemporary and evidence-based Australian and international perspectives on nursing practice. - 8.7 Assessment of nursing competence within the context of the workplace experience is undertaken by an appropriately qualified and prepared registered nurse practicing in Australia who has current skills in assessing undergraduate students against the current National Competency Standards for the Registered Nurse. - 8.8 Appropriate resources are provided, monitored and regularly evaluated to support students while on workplace experience.
+- 8.1 Constructive relationships and clear contractual arrangements being in place with all health providers through which students gain their workplace experience, and processes being in place to ensure these arrangements are regularly evaluated and updated. - 8.2 Risk management strategies being in place in all environments in which students are placed to gain workplace experiences, and processes being in place to ensure these strategies are regularly reviewed and updated. - 8.3 Workplace experiences being in place that are appropriate to enable students to meet the National Competency Standards for the Registered Nurse. - 8.4 Each student being provided with: quality and appropriate workplace experiences that reflect major health priorities and contemporary nursing practice; opportunities for intraprofessional and interprofessional learning and the development of knowledge, skills and behaviours for collaborative practice. - 8.5 Clearly articulated models of supervision, support, facilitation and assessment being in place to enable students to achieve required learning outcomes and meet the National Competency Standards for the Registered Nurse. - 8.6 Academics, nurse clinicians and other health professionals being engaged in supervising and supporting students during workplace experiences are being adequately prepared for this role, and seeking to incorporate contemporary and evidence-based Australian and international perspectives on nursing practice. - 8.7 Assessment of nursing competence within the context of the workplace experience being undertaken by appropriately qualified and prepared registered nurses practicing in Australia with current skills needed to assess undergraduate students against the National Competency Standards for the Registered Nurse. - 8.8 Appropriate resources being provided, monitored and regularly evaluated to support students while on workplace experience.

-Standard 9: Quality Improvement and Risk Management
+Standard 9: Quality improvement and risk management